Health Care Management (B.S)

 The curriculum is relevant to hospitals, nursing homes, hospices, home care, and a variety of alternative healthcare settings.
 The program also introduces analytical and conceptual skills for effective problem-solving along with the competence necessary to apply management concepts, functions, and principles within the industry.
 The B.S. program in Health Care Management will provide students with a comprehensive understanding of the management of health delivery, health care economics, financial management, reimbursement, and technology of health care.
 The program is designed to equip a diverse student population with current knowledge and skills in the broad spectrum of health care and prepare students for the demands of the job market, which is congruent with the college’s mission.

 The B.S. degree in Health Care Management requires 120 semester hours of credit.
-The major consists of 66 semester hours of credit in required health and business courses and including 12 elective credit hours based upon the student’s career objectives.
-32 credit hours in liberal arts, which consist of required and elective Natural Sciences, Math, Social Sciences, and Humanities courses, are complemented college preparatory courses.
-The required Capstone as well as Externship or Internship as part of courses that will provide students with hands-on practical experience in Health Care Management they need to be prepared for the workforce.
+The major consists of twenty-two courses or 66 semester credit hours in the health care and business major which includes four courses or 12 elective credit hours in courses based upon the student’s career objectives.
+Eleven courses or 32 credit hours in liberal arts and general education consisting of required and elective Natural Sciences, Math, Social Sciences, and Humanities courses provide a solid foundation for lifelong learning which are complemented by two courses (4 credits) in required college preparatory courses.
+In addition, students in the Health Care Management program have the flexibility to transfer in 6 courses or 18 credits of free electives from any program of their choice either at ASA College or other accredited postsecondary institutions.
+The required capstone and externship/ internship courses will provide students with hands-on practical experience in Health Care Management.

 Job & Employment Outlook